Yodaime/filmestop/README.md

 About the project   |    Technologies   |    Getting started   |
 👨🏻‍💻 About the project

-This project was initially a technical challenge that I started for a selection process.
+This project was initially a technical challenge for a selection process.
 I will continue to improve in the future.
+The project aims to show the use and integration of API consuming movie data.
+When searching for a specific movie, the user can also observe classification data, budget, duration, etc.

 Technologies that I used to develop this web client